cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/utilizationmodels/UtilizationModelDynamic.rst

    A copy constructor that creates a read-only UtilizationModelDynamic based on a source object.

    :param source: the source UtilizationModelDynamic to create an instance from

+UtilizationModelDynamic
+^^^^^^^^^^^^^^^^^^^^^^^

+.. java:constructor:: public UtilizationModelDynamic(UtilizationModelDynamic source, double initialUtilization)
+   :outertype: UtilizationModelDynamic

+   A copy constructor that creates a UtilizationModelDynamic based on a source object.

+   :param source: the source UtilizationModelDynamic to create an instance from
+   :param initialUtilization: the initial resource utilization (in the same unit of the given UtilizationModelDynamic instance)

 Methods
 -------